Cardinals vs. Mets MLB Betting Odds, Trends & Prediction

 Citi Field, Queens, NY

-As of this writing, our MLB Public Betting Page shows that 73% of bets are on the Mets’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Cardinals’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cardinals vs. Mets MLB Betting Trends

+Mets are 4-15 SU in their last 19 games played on a Saturday

-The total has gone OVER in 9 of NY Mets’ last 12 games against an opponent in the National League.
+The total has gone UNDER in 10 of St. Louis’ last 13 games against an opponent in the National League

-St. Louis are 2-15 SU in their last 17 games played on a Friday.
+The total has gone UNDER in 10 of St. Louis’ last 13 games played on a Saturday when on the road

 Cardinals vs. Mets MLB BETTING PREDICTION